Fair rent registration: after registration

 In most cases a landlord can charge the full registered rent from the effective date of the registration, although this will depend on any restrictions in the tenancy agreement and the requirement to serve a formal notice of rent increase, which can be back-dated not more than 4 weeks.

 The recommended notice of increase form is the one appropriate for regulated tenancies – it is known as Form No.1 in the Rent Act 1977 (forms etc) Regulations 1980.
 The use of Form 1 is not mandatory.
 Any form or letter that follows the wording of Form 1 or gives the same required information is satisfactory.
 Form 1 is not available from, or supplied by the Rent Officer.
 Form 1 is a legal form that can be obtained from law stationers.
-There is a link on our website to where a copy may be purchased from.

 If the registration is the first since a controlled tenancy became a regulated tenancy, the rent increase must be ‘phased’.
 This means that the rent is put up in two stages.